theNewDynamic/hugo-module-tnd-redirects/README.md

-# Hugo Module for everything server

-## Redirect Headers
+# TND Redirects.

+This modules helps create and maintain redirections for your Hugo project.
+It's designed to scope to multiple services, but only caters for Netlify just now.

+## What are redirections?

-We call redirects anything that takes an intial URL to match, the source, and redirect to another destination, the target.
+We call redirection anything that takes an initial URL to match (the _source_), and redirects to another destination, (the _target_).
-The module processes a list of rules, defined by the user through either the project's configuration file or a returning partials.
+The module processes a list of rules, defined by the user through either the project's configuration file or a returning partials and make sure their correctly processed by a given hosting service.

-### API
+## API

 Any given rule properties are defined by the following keys.
 Those marked by an * are mandatory